and Operating Instructions for HiViz.com Kits

 The following list of instructions is intended to supplement

 the video tutorial provided here.

 Assembling the frame

 Wiring the emitters and detectors

 Adding the plug to the 3-conductor cable

-Tools needed: Saw (mitre box recommended), small
+Tools needed: Saw (mitre box recommended for straight cuts), small

 round file, drill motor (drill press recommended), 13/64"